Bradley Pierce

-Career and Life
+Career

 Pierce began acting at age 6, and has since appeared in various projects ranging from commercial and voiceover to film and television.
 He played the role of Andrew Shawn Donovan IV on Days of Our Lives for just over a year.
 He is also known for voicing Chip in Disney's Beauty and the Beast as well as Tails in the Saturday morning cartoon series Sonic the Hedgehog.

 Other roles include Peter in Jumanji and a starring role in The Borrowers with John Goodman.
 Pierce provided additional voices in The Busy World of Richard Scarry and appeared with Patty Duke and Melissa Gilbert in the TV film Cries from the Heart/Touch of Truth as an autistic child named Michael.

 He has guest-starred on such TV shows including Life Goes On, Roseanne, Herman's Head, Mad About You, Lois & Clark: The New Adventures of Superman, Touched by an Angel, Profiler, Star Trek: Voyager, and voiced the character Nibs in the 2002 film Return to Never Land.

 In addition to acting, Pierce produces short films and new media "Geek" content with the production company "ZFO Entertainment", a company he started with his friend and fellow actor Joey Zimmerman.
 They primarily work as a press/media outlet, in addition to producing their own short film content.
 Their first short film, "Vultures", released in 2016.

 Outside of film-making, Pierce is the co-founder of Pierce & Luna, a cocktail community geared towards bartending education and liquor reviews.
 Along with his partner, Bella Luna, Pierce provides bartending services and consultations for elite parties.
 They also provide custom speciality cocktails for festivals such as the Hollywood Burlesque Festival and the Hollywood Fringe Festival.

+Personal life

-Pierce and his wife Shari Holmes were married in 2005; together they have three children.
-Holmes filed for divorce from Pierce in 2015.
-The divorce was finalized in 2017.
+Pierce married Shari Holmes in 2005; they had three children.
+Holmes filed for divorce from Pierce in 2015; the divorce was finalized in 2017.